Keeping you in control – understanding your rights around your personal information

 You have a right to be informed about the collection of your personal data and how it will be used.
 This will include why your personal data is being used, how long it will be kept for and who it will be shared with.

 You can ask for access to the information we hold on you (right to see)

 You have the right to access any personal data an organisation holds on you.
 This allows you to ask the council for the information we have about you.
 This is commonly known as a 'subject access request'.
-When we receive a request from you in writing, we must give you access to everything you have asked for, if we hold it.
+When we receive a request from you, we must give you access to everything you have asked for, if we hold it.
 This applies to personal information that is in both paper and electronic records.

 - Confidential information about other people.